ratiugtun/bangkok-geojson/README.md

-# bangkok-geojson
+# Bangkok GeoJSON
+Work in progress!
-The Bangkok GeoJSON geolocation for each area.
+The district geolocation in Bangkok.

+Created by manually draw in the tools [http://geojson.io/] with GeoJSON format

+Each JSON district contain additional fields:
+- district No.
+- district name in English
+- district name in Thai